Thomas Kitson (died 1603)

 Sir Thomas Kitson or Kytson (1540-1603) was an English landowner.

-He was the eldest son of Thomas Kitson of Hengrave Hall and his second wife Margaret Donnington (d.
+He was the sole and posthumous son of Thomas Kitson of Hengrave Hall and his second wife Margaret Donnington (d.
 1561).

 Career

 He was born shortly after the death of his father.
 His mother died in 1561 and left him £200 worth of silver plate, his father's best gold chain and turquoise ring, and fifteen pieces of tapestry that had belonged to her third husband, the Earl of Bath.
 She also left him household goods and arms and armour at Hengrave and Chevington, and the farmstock.
 In 1603, the Great Chamber at Hengrave was hung with 15 pieces of tapestry, of "park work" featuring "great beasts and fowls", probably representing his mother's bequest, with two further pieces hanging over the chimney pieces, one woven with the Kitson and Cornwallis arms in the border.

 His sister Dorothy's first husband Thomas Pakington died in 1571, and he wrote to her, offering to help with legal issues concerning her jointure property, ready to "performe the dutye of a frend and naturall love of a brother".

 Kitson and his second wife Elizabeth Cornwallis were patrons of the madrigalist John Wilbye and the composer Edward Johnson.
 He bought a pair of virginals in London in 1575 and hired a musician called Cosen to teach their daughters to play.
 Meg and Mary Kitson enjoyed a card game called "maw".

 He paid the artist George Gower £5 for five pictures in August 1573.
 Two portraits, of Thomas Kitson and his wife Elizabeth, survive today at the Tate Gallery.
 In July 1574, he was entertained at Hengrave by Lord Leicester's players and a dancing bear.
 In August he had his timber-framed London House in Coleman Street plastered and white-washed and the beams painted black.

 Queen Elizabeth stayed at Hengrave in August 1578.

 According to Thomas Churchyard, at Hengrave, "the fare and banquet did so exceed a number of other places that it is worthy the mention.
 A show representing the fairies, as well as might be, was there seen: in the which show a rich jewel was presented to the Queen's Highness".